kurth4cker/bgam/README.md

 	# or $HOME/.local
 	make install PREFIX=$HOME/.local

-See Makefile for all variables
+See config.mk for all variables

 ## Usage
 See bgam(1) manpage.